Edmonton Oilers: After Gretzky (1988–1990)

 Mark Messier was named the Oilers' team captain shortly following the Gretzky trade.

 In a surprising and shocking trade, Gretzky, along with enforcer Marty McSorley and centre Mike Krushelnyski, were traded to the Los Angeles Kings on August 9, 1988.
-In exchange, the Oilers received US$15 million, young star Jimmy Carson, 1988 first-round draft choice Martin Gelinas, and the Kings' first-round draft picks in 1989, 1991, and 1993.
+In exchange, the Oilers received US$15 million, young star Jimmy Carson, 1988 first-round draft choice Martin Gélinas and the Kings' first-round draft picks in 1989, 1991 and 1993.
 The trade occurred because Pocklington did not want to risk Gretzky leaving Edmonton without getting anything in return.
-Gretzky had converted his chance at free agency and refused, which ultimately led to the trade.
+Gretzky had converted his personal-services contract with Pocklington into a standard five-year player's contract with the Oilers in the summer of 1987 with an option to declare himself an unrestricted free agent after the 1988–89 season.
+During the 1987–88 season, Pocklington had approached Gretzky about renegotiating the contract, but Gretzky, unwilling to give up his chance at free agency, refused, which ultimately led to the trade.
 None of this was public knowledge at the time.
 However, the Oilers and their fans were still upset.
 Nelson Riis, the New Democratic Party leader in Canada's House of Commons, went so far as to ask the government to block the trade.
 Several of the Oilers considered launching a team-wide strike and even considered demanding that Pocklington sell the team.

 The loss of Gretzky had an immediate impact in 1988–89, as the Oilers were only able to finish in third place in their division.
 Mark Messier was chosen to succeed Gretzky as captain.
 Coincidentally, the Oilers' first-round playoff opponent was Gretzky's Los Angeles Kings.
 Edmonton took a commanding 3–1 series lead, but Gretzky and the Kings fought back to win the series, winning game 7 6–3 in Los Angeles.
 It was the first time since 1982 that the Oilers had been eliminated from the playoffs in the first round.